dreamcatcher-tech/network/Inbox/2024-09-09 1447 setting a cwd or target PID.md

 Can be set in context, or can be set as a variable in the thread.

 The CWP is only changed in chat, so might as well keep it in context.

+Widgets can have a CWP set when they load on the stateboard scene.
+They can be chrooted to these paths, and forbidding to navigate higher ?